 |(b) ||the year of import; ||NA |

-|(c) ||whether the technology been fully absorbed; ||NA |
+|(c) ||whether the technology has been fully absorbed; ||NA |

-|(d) ||if not fully absorbed areas where absorption has not taken place and the reasons thereof; and ||NA |
+|(d) ||if not fully absorbed areas where absorption has not taken place and the reasons thereof; ||NA |

-(B) Expenditure incurred on Research and Development.
+(b) Expenditure incurred on Research and Development.